 Being an outsider is not a bad thing like most people would want you to believe.
 Our society has been dictating and advocating a lot of the wrong things for centuries.
-So, if you feel like a social outsider, be proud of that and own it.
+So, if you feel like an outsider, be proud of that and own it.
 Love yourself enough to know that sometimes, it’s okay to be different than the rest of the herd.

 An outsider is a person who quite simply does not fit in with existence-as-we-know-it.

-Why Do I Feel Like an Outsider Looking In?
+Why Do I Feel Like An Outsider Looking In?

-In fact, I was practically raised being taught that I was an “alien on this earth,” and that Jesus could come back at any time and take me to my “true home” in heaven.
-So since the time I was born I have been indoctrinated with this idea.
+In fact, I was practically hand-fed since birth with the idea that I was an “alien on this earth,” and that Jesus could come back at any time and take me to my “true home” in heaven.
+(Yep … enough said.)
+Yet the feeling of being an outsider runs much deeper than religious brainwashing or being classed as one of the “unpopular kids” in school.

-Yet the feeling of being an outsider runs much deeper than religious brainwashing or being classed as one of the “unpopular kids” as a child.
-This feeling of being an outsider looking in is intrinsic, subterranean, and seemingly fundamental to my experience as a human.
+To me, this feeling of being an outsider looking in is something intrinsic, subterranean, and seemingly fundamental to my experience of being a human.

 And I know that you feel it too …